netfoundry/minimal-mistakes/docs/_posts/2019-11-08-Network as a Service with Jenkins and Netfoundry.md

 ### Step 3: Create Network

 Once successfully authenticated, next step will be to create a network.
-Again this is done with REST API calls to the Netfoundry API for Create Network ([https://gateway.production.netfoundry.io/rest/v1/docs/index.html#resource-network-create](https://gateway.production.netfoundry.io/rest/v1/docs/index.html#resource-network-create)).
+Again this is done with REST API calls to the Netfoundry API for create network ([https://gateway.production.netfoundry.io/rest/v1/docs/index.html#resource-network-create](https://gateway.production.netfoundry.io/rest/v1/docs/index.html#resource-network-create)).
 It is important to note that there are no app-wan on this network at the moment, so even after the network is created, it is not in position to carry traffic as yet, until an app-wan has been added.
 This process is an async process, so you will need to implement a method to keep checking on the network status to confirm its created before moving to the next stage.

-    stage('Create Network') {
+    stage('Create network') {
           steps {
             timeout(time: "${time_out}", unit: 'MINUTES') {
             script {